EnesByakuya/Shop-ListEth/README.md

+I was curious how Blockchain worked.
+So here it is... 😅

 # Shop-ListEth
 A decentralized shopping list dApp built on Ethereum that lets users add items and mark them as purchased directly on the blockchain using a Solidity smart contract.